qlibin/event-attendees/README.md

 In order to build and execute program Apache Maven 3.^ and MySQL Server are required.

+MySQL server should support FULLTEXT index on InnoDB engine.
+Min length for word to index must be no less than 5.

 Create database in mysql cosole:

     > create database event_attendees;